Scout24/appmon4j/README.md

 *   rendering duration
 *   parsing time of xml input

-A timer will expose the following attributes:
+A timer will expose the following attributes if JMX Connector is configured:

 *   count: the number of reported events
 *   timerSum: the total amount of reported measurements; this is usually reported as [ms]